How to Get from Paris to Normandy, by Train

 But, honestly, this will be a rushed day.

-It’s even better if you have the time to stay overnight in Bayeux or Caen for a night or two, as there is much more to Normandy than just the 5 landing beaches.
+It's much better if you have the time to stay overnight in Bayeux or Caen for a night or two, as there's a lot more to Normandy than just the 5 landing beaches.

 ADVERTISEMENT